rbibby/tech-task/README.md

 ## How to Use

-* Clone project to your local machine
+* Clone project to your local machine and open directory in Terminal
 * `composer install`
-* `npm run dev`
+* `npm install`
 * `php artisan serve`
+* `npm run dev` (in separate Terminal window / tab)
-* Go to the URL specified in the command line and upload your CSV
+* Go to the URL specified in the Terminal and upload your CSV
 * The homeowners will be broken down in to individual people and returned as a JSON array

 ## Tests